Our Mission as an organization

 Youth Opera of El Paso

 David A. Nakamoto is currently the Executive Director of the Youth Opera of El Paso, a 501(c)(3) children’s non-profit organization in El Paso, Texas.
-He began his professional career in retail management at the age of 18, where he effectively demonstrated his ability to provide leadership, and adopted a systematic approach to problem solving, result analysis, and imaginative solution implementation.
+He is passionate about YOEP's mission and has a demonstrated ability to creatively lead organizations and shares YOEP's commitment to diversity and inclusion.
+He is a skilled executive with strong collaborative and administrative skills, and has worked with membership organizations to advance their mission, practices and goals.
+He began his professional career in local management at an early age, where he effectively demonstrated his ability to provide leadership, and adopted a systematic approach to problem solving, result analysis, and imaginative solution implementation.
 He is a graduate of the University of Phoenix with a Bachelor’s Degree in Business Management, and Master’s Degree in Business Administration, with an emphasis in Human Resource Management.

 Mr. Nakamoto has over 25 years of Supervisory/Management experience with various organizations and Fortune 500 companies, and over 15 years of experience dealing with children as a Cub Master, and as Scout Master with the Boy Scouts of America.
-It’s here where he proudly help guide and mentor his son, David Austin, in achieving the highest honor and rank of Eagle Scout.
+It’s here where he proudly help guide and mentor his son, David Austin, in achieving the highest rank of Eagle Scout as well as membership into BSA's Honor Society, Order of the Arrow, in which both Mr. Nakamoto and son are Arrowmen.

 David is a lifelong resident of El Paso, Texas and is committed to caring for his family.
 He loves cooking and spending time with his wife Kimberley and their dogs.
 If not at home working on Youth Opera’s next project with Kimberley, you can usually find them on the road to visit their son Austin, who is currently pursuing two separate Bachelor Degrees in Music Performance, Music Education, and a Minor in Piano at West Texas A&M University in Canyon, Texas.